rpotter12/speed-up/README.md

 # speed-up
 A python game to check your typing speed.
-This game uses [unicurses library](https://pypi.org/project/UniCurses/).
-UniCurses is a wrapper for Python 2.x/3.x that provides a unified set of Curses functions on all platforms (MS Windows, Linux, and Mac OS X) with syntax close to that of the original NCurses.
-To provide the Curses functionality on Microsoft Windows systems it wraps PDCurses.
+This game uses [curses library](https://docs.python.org/3/howto/curses.html).
+The curses library supplies a terminal-independent screen-painting and keyboard-handling facility for text-based terminals; such terminals include VT100s, the Linux console, and the simulated terminal provided by various programs.
+Display terminals support various control codes to perform common operations such as moving the cursor, scrolling the screen, and erasing areas.
+Different terminals use widely differing codes, and often have their own minor quirks.

 ## Game Description
 - every second new words will flow from left side of your screen to right side of your screen.